diku-dk/futhark/memory-block-merging/README.md

   + Set `MEMORY_BLOCK_MERGING_COALESCING=1`: Enable the coalescing part of memory block merging.
-  + Set `MEMORY_BLOCK_MERGING_REUSE=1`: Enable the reuse part of memory block merging.
+  + Set `MEMORY_BLOCK_MERGING_REUSE=1`: Enable the reuse part of memory block merging (new name for "register allocation").
 This will always be run after the coalescing part if that is also enabled.

 ## Testing